cointobanks/lifetioncoin-docs/_includes/devdoc/guide_block_chain.md

 {% autocrossref %}

-The block chain is collaboratively maintained by anonymous peers on the network, so Dash requires that each block prove a significant amount of work was invested in its creation to ensure that untrustworthy peers who want to modify past blocks have to work harder than honest peers who only want to add new blocks to the block chain.
+The block chain is collaboratively maintained by anonymous peers on the network, so Lifetioncoin requires that each block prove a significant amount of work was invested in its creation to ensure that untrustworthy peers who want to modify past blocks have to work harder than honest peers who only want to add new blocks to the block chain.